bits-cloud/postgres/README.md

 _You should set [SHARED_BUFFERS](#variables) and [EFFECTIVE_CACHE_SIZE](#variables) to your needs.
 You can get more information in the repository under /dev/docker-compose.yaml or /dev/run.sh_

+A script for the startup-, lifeness and readniessprobe can be found und /usr/local/bin/probe.sh

 ### Upgrading

 just install a new postgres image.